ultravideo/uvgRTP/BUILDING.md

 cmake -DDISABLE_CRYPTO=1 ..
 ```

-If you are using MinGW for your compilation, use the following command the generate the build configuration instead:
+If you are using MinGW for your compilation, add the generate parameter the generate the MinGW build configuration:

 ```
 cmake -G"MinGW Makefiles" ..